tejpalvirk/quantitativeresearch/README.md

 - **includes**: Model includes variables
 - **validates**: Validates a model or result
 - **cites**: References literature
+- **has_status**: Links entities to their current status (active, completed, pending, abandoned)
+- **has_priority**: Links entities to their priority level (high, low)
+- **precedes**: Indicates that one process or activity comes before another in a sequence

 ## Available Tools

 The Quantitative Researcher MCP Server provides these tools for interacting with research knowledge:

 ### startsession
 Starts a new quantitative research session, generating a unique session ID and displaying current research projects, datasets, models, visualizations, and previous sessions.
+Shows status information via has_status relations, priority levels via has_priority relations, and identifies activities ready to be worked on next based on sequential process relationships.

 ### loadcontext
 Loads detailed context for a specific entity (project, dataset, variable, etc.), displaying relevant information based on entity type.
+Includes status information, priority levels, and sequential process relationships.

 ### endsession
 Records the results of a research session through a structured, multi-stage process: